OXIDprojects/metached/README.md

 This is an OXID module to automically manage the order of class extensions in OXID.
 It will create a new entry in the OXID admin navigation, where you can configure the class extension order of your modules.

+## Demonstration

+A demonstration can be found at <http://oxid-demo.kyoya.de/>.
+The database there is restored every hour.

+### Credentials

+To log-in into the OXID-Demo admin use this credentials:

+* Username: `oxid-admin`
+* Password: `oxid-admin`

 ## Installation

 The module must be installed to `/path/to/modules/kyoya-de/metached`.